TEE220/Hyperbolic-Discord-Chatbot/README.md

 ![image](https://github.com/user-attachments/assets/4fedebc0-4bb6-4195-a92b-a2967b4c2867)

--your discord bot token can be found at bot section on the discord devlopers page, where you created the bot -Hyperbolic API base url: BASE_URL=https://api.hyperbolic.xyz/v1
+-your discord bot token can be found at bot section on the discord devlopers page, where you created the bot

+-For the Hyperbolic API base url use: https://api.hyperbolic.xyz/v1

 ## 🛠 Installation